Let’s go over what I know right now. My home is gone.

 >>>>>>>>>

 It’s not long before I reach the opposite coast.
 It’s a small place, evidently.
+Easy to miss on a map, especially when the tide rolls back in and takes the lower ground.
 Scarcity of plant life means that I don’t have a lot to work with for shelter.

-It turns out I don’t even need to worry about that.
+But it turns out I don’t even need to worry about that.
 After a few more minutes, fate and chance take pity on me.
 Embedded in one of the bluffs facing out to sea is a small… we'll call it a bunker, since that generosity costs nothing.
-It’s a patchwork of crude bricks and sheet metal but it seems solid, protruding arm's length from the natural rock.
+It’s a patchwork of concrete and sheet metal but it seems solid, protruding arm's length from the natural rock.
 It doesn’t look like anybody has been here for some time.

 The interior is dusty and drab, with a single table and chair, and a foldout shelf affixed to the wall for a bed.
 It’s not quite as similar to a home as it is to a bunker.
-One corner of the room has a small counter, the majority of its surface dominated by a microwave oven, the tiny alcove in it large enough perhaps for a single small bowl.
-This thing is older than me.
-Fighting for room next to it is a small tank of gas, supporting a rack to heat food more conventionally.
-Not that I’ve got anything to cook, but I wouldn’t trust either device to work at this point, at least not safely.
+One corner of the room has a small counter, serving as a kitchenette, perhaps, but the apparent age of the appliances casts doubt that any of it is in working order.

 I shake my head; I’m worrying too much.
 I mean, basically the worst thing has already happened.
 If I can survive a sunstorm, I can sleep a few feet away from a scary steel door.
 It’s as thick as my forearm is long, so it’s not like anything is getting through it anyway.
 But now that I’ve opened it at all, the anxiety on the other side has come to join me.
 There’s always going to be that nagging worry in the back of my head now.

-I spend a while walking along the gray beach, before coming to what I firmly believe is the only green that exists on this rock.
-A small grove of trees, just inland from the gravelly shore, twisted and gnarled.
+I wander a while back up on the bluffs, before coming to what I firmly believe is the only green that exists on this rock.
+A small grove of trees, twisted and gnarled, overlooking the shore.
 Dead, mostly.
 But a handful of them have managed to survive, and even flourish, as well as anything on this planet can flourish.

 Browsing through the branches, I pick up one every now and again and strike the ground with it.
 I am sure I look like a damn fool, banging sticks on the ground, but who's around to see?
 It proves worthwhile, anyway; I barely break a splinter from some of the branches.
 Sturdier than I expected.
 I can work with this.
-I eventually decide on one that comes up to about waist height, and after peeling as much bark off as I can, I begin to take it back to the bunker.
+I eventually decide on one that comes up to about waist height, and after peeling as much bark off as I can, I sit nearby, watching the storm clouds build.
+I cannot stress this enough, they’re an even greater source of distress every time I look at them.
+Nobody’s coming to find me.

-Once I’m back, I sit down and begin working on it.
+I turn my attention to my new distraction.
 Lack of tools should make this difficult, but I have my ways around that.
+Some casters could build a boat to get out of here, or even travel through the water unharmed, but I can… whittle, I guess.
+I have to take tiny victories where I can get them.
 I focus my energy to the fingertips of my right hand, opening a miniscule void rift.
 A lot sharper than any knife, at the cost of tapping my aura again.
 It won't leave me with much in the way of spells to fall back on until next sunrise but this is hopefully a long term investment.

 After spending some time on it, I manage to get a crude, ovular cylinder shape out of the upper half and I have the foundations of a handle at the bottom half.
 I had to cut off quite a bit of it, so the final length will probably be about half my height, if even that.
 Not as much heft as some things, perhaps, but the shape of it should allow for rupturing skin if the situation calls for it.